Estate Planning, Probate, Trusts & Wills Law Firm. Call for a FREE Consultation!

 Making decisions about what happens after you pass away is often difficult.
 So is knowing what to do when a loved one has died.
 At the law office of Fred Glickman, we take the time to listen to your individual needs and concerns.
 After learning about your financial situation and your family circumstances, we discuss the options best suited for you.
 Then, we prepare all the necessary documents and review them with you.
 Every step of the way, we make sure that you stay informed and that our work reflects your needs.

 We are committed to providing cost-effective, personalized services for our clients.
-Take a look at Fred Glickman's biography on this website to learn why you should call us for your FREE consultation.

 Fred E. Glickman, P.A.